EU makes 1 bln-euro bet on Gilead's COVID drug before trial results | Health

 The deal came just before the Solidarity Trial, conducted by the World Health Organization and the largest so far on COVID treatments, is expected to announce its final results - which could come as early as this week.
 "The EU should evaluate the results of this new WHO trial to evaluate whether this treatment is worth paying over 2,000 euros per patient," said Andrew Hill, a senior visiting research fellow in the Department of Pharmacology at the University of Liverpool.

-Gilead was not immediately available to comment on whether prices for remdesivir doses it sells to richer countries might change after the results of the WHO trial.
+Gilead declined to comment on whether prices for remdesivir doses it sells to richer countries might change after the results of the WHO trial.
 Solidarity has looked at four possible treatments for COVID-19: remdesivir, hydroxychloroquine, lopinavir/ritonavir, and lopanivir/ritonavir combined with interferon.

 In July it discontinued trials on hydroxychloroquine and on combination HIV drug lopinavir/ritonavir after they failed to reduce mortality in hospitalised patients.
 Remdesivir has been granted a conditional marketing authorisation in the EU to treat COVID-19 patients who need oxygen.
 The drug has so far shown no effect on milder cases and on more critical patients who need mechanical support to breathe, the EU drugs agency said.